Early modern period: Europe

 Many major events caused Europe to change around the start of the 16th century, starting with the Fall of Constantinople in 1453, the fall of Muslim Spain and the discovery of the Americas in 1492, and Martin Luther's Protestant Reformation in 1517.
 In England the modern period is often dated to the start of the Tudor period with the victory of Henry VII over Richard III at the Battle of Bosworth in 1485.
 Early modern European history is usually seen to span from the start of the 15th century, through the Age of Enlightenment in the 17th and 18th centuries, until the beginning of the Industrial Revolution in the late 18th century.

 The early modern period is taken to end with the French Revolution, the Napoleonic Wars, and the Dissolution of the Holy Roman Empire at the Congress of Vienna.
 At the end of the early modern period, the British and Russian empires had emerged as world powers from the multipolar contest of colonial empires, while the three great Asian empires of the early modern period, Ottoman Turkey, Mughal India and Qing China, all entered a period of stagnation or decline.

-Renaissance vs. early modern period

-The expression "early modern" is at times used as a substitute for the term Renaissance.
-However, "Renaissance" is properly used in relation to a diverse series of cultural developments that occurred over several hundred years in many different parts of Europe—especially central and northern Italy—and it spans the transition from late medieval civilization to the opening of the early modern period.
-In the visual arts and architecture, the term "early modern" is not a common designation as the Renaissance period is clearly distinct from what came later.
-Only in the study of literature is the early modern period a standard designation (early modern literature).
-European music of the period is generally divided between Renaissance and Baroque.
-Similarly, philosophy is divided between Renaissance philosophy and the Enlightenment.
-In other fields, there is far more continuity through the period such as warfare and science.

 Gunpowder and firearms

 When gunpowder was introduced to Europe, it was immediately used almost exclusively in weapons and explosives for warfare.
-Though it was invented in China, gunpowder arrived in Europe already formulated for military use and European countries took advantage of it and were the first to create the classic firearms.
+Though it was invented in China, gunpowder arrived in Europe already formulated for military use; European countries took advantage of this and were the first to create the classic firearms.
 The advances made in gunpowder and firearms was directly tied to the decline in the use of plate armor because of the inability of the armor to protect one from bullets.
 The musket was able to penetrate all forms of armor available at the time, making armor obsolete, and as a consequence the heavy musket as well.
 Although there is relatively little to no difference in design between arquebus and musket except in size and strength, it was the term musket which remained in use up into the 1800s.